 Dust bunnies sound cute, but they are made up of some icky stuff.
 Besides the dirt tracked in off your shoes, dust bunnies contain the corpses and feces of dust mites, body parts of insects such as cockroaches, beetles, ants, and spiders, human and animal hair and skin cells, nicotine and tobacco smoke (if you have a smoker in the house), and bacteria, viruses, and fungi.
+This is why it’s important to adequately get rid of dust bunnies.
 Dust bunnies can cause problems for sensitive individuals.

 Regular sweeping, dusting, and vacuuming can not only improve symptoms for those with allergies but are also important for prolonging the lives of all types of floors, carpets, and furniture.
 Dare I say it: daily vacuuming is recommended for keeping floors and carpets in tip-top shape.
 Even I heard the collective, “Yeah, right!” as I typed that sentence.
 So, if you can’t vacuum daily, a complete vacuuming once a week is good, with an additional vacuuming just hitting the high spots.
 Sweeping and dust mopping are less effective than vacuuming, so avoid them unless vacuuming is not an option.
 You know your schedule and your house best, however, so do what you can do.